luke-h1/airbnb-clone/README.md

 * run `npm ci && npm run bootstrap` in the root of the project to install dependencies
 * copy the `.env.example ` to `.env` (`cp .env.example .env`).
 * Fill out the `.env` file with your own values
 * to start the backend: `cd src/abb-server && npm run watch`.
-This will compile Typesript down to common JS.
+This will transpile Typescript down to common JS.
 Run `npm run dev` to start the backend server.

 ### Frontend: